moeenn/knowledgebase/Programming/Dropped/Cpp/Fundamentals.md

   const char* msg{"some_random_word word_count_word_word"};

   /**
-   *  get a read-only into a const char*
+   *  get a read-only view into a const char*
    *  if msg was a std::string we'd use the following
    *  std::string_view first{msg.c_str(), 16};
    */